Database Usage (Based on Laravel Database Component)

 ->get();

-The whereNull / whereNotNull / orWhereNull / orWhereNotNull methods validate if a specified field is NULL:
+The whereNull / whereNotNull / orWhereNull / orWhereNotNull methods verify if the specified field must be NULL:

 $users = Db::table('users')